AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 * [SPEC] The check or assertion cannot be proved, because of some missing assertions about the behavior of the program.
-* [MODEL] The check or assertion is not proved because of current limitations in the model used by |GNATProve|.
+* [MODEL] The check or assertion is not proved because of current limitations in the model used by |GNATprove|.
 * [TIMEOUT] The check or assertion is not proved because the prover timeouts.
 * [PROVER] The check or assertion is not proved because the prover is not